 New Paltz, New York

-New Paltz, NY, is the kind of weekend escape that feels like a breath of fresh air literally.
-Just 90 miles from the city, this Hudson Valley gem has a little bit of everything from epic hikes and rich history to artsy charm and cute downtown vibes.
+New Paltz, NY, is the kind of weekend escape that feels like a breath of fresh air, literally.
+Just 90 miles from the city, this Hudson Valley gem has a little bit of everything.
+From epic hikes and rich history to artsy charm and cute downtown vibes, there’s plenty to do.

-Spend your days exploring the trails at Mohonk Preserve or Minnewaska State Park (especially gorgeous in the fall), stroll along the historic Huguenot Street, and check out the local shops and galleries at Water Street Market.
+Spend your days exploring the trails at Mohonk Preserve or Minnewaska State Park (especially gorgeous in the fall).
+Or instead, stroll along the historic Huguenot Street and check out the local shops and galleries at Water Street Market.
 And if you’re in the mood to treat yourself, the dreamy Mohonk Mountain House is the place to unwind.
 Whether you’re into outdoor adventures or slow weekends filled with wine and mountain views, New Paltz is an easy, scenic getaway you’ll want to revisit.

 Get Directions to New Paltz, NY